-I see it all the time, business are very excited to get a website launched, they forget the ongoing work on maintaining the website, I’m not talking about creating content, or adding new products to sell, I’m refering to keep the site safe, software maintained with latest versions.
+I see it all the time, business is very excited to get a website launched, they forget the ongoing work on maintaining the website, I’m not talking about creating content, or adding new products to sell, I’m referring to keep the site safe, software maintained with latest versions.

 We all have the same amount of time each day, as I wrote about in

 Time management will be key for running any online business, there are so many tasks that need completing, it’s easy to feel like there aren’t enough hours in the day.

 If you running a WordPress website and is serious about keeping your WordPress site up to date with new releases of WordPress and updating plugins so your site is running smoothly.

 If you do not have the time to keep your site up to date and take regular backups, you should think about hiring a WordPress maintenance service provider.
 I did that by hiring ThunderBear Design, they worked with me to create a website maintenance routine.

-I can not be more happy now, as I do not need to worry about my website being out of date as to WordPress version and plugin versions.
+I can not be happier now, as I do not need to worry about my website being out of date as to WordPress version and plugin versions.
 I highly recommend the folks over at ThunderBear Design.

-The folks at ThunderBear Design pointed out to me that backing up a site isn’t especially complicated as there are many plugins to choose from that makes the job easy.
+The folks at ThunderBear Design pointed out to me that backing up a site isn’t especially complicated as there are many plugins to choose from that make the job easy.
 It’s getting the routine to regularly do the backups, and where to store your backups, there are so many choices, and if you have an outage and need to restore, what is best practice.